Patty Brard

-Patty Brard (born Petula Louise Brard on March 25, 1955, in Sorong, New Guinea) is a Dutch entertainer of Indo (Dutch-Indonesian) descent.
-She is a TV personality and a singer notable as a former member of the girl group Luv'.
-For four decades, she has often hit the headlines of the tabloid press.
+Petula Louise "Patty" Brard (born March 25, 1955) is a Dutch singer, television personality, actress and entrepreneur, most notable for being a former member of the girl group Luv'.
+For five decades, she has often hit the headlines of the tabloid press.

 In the late 1970s, Luv' scored a string of international hit records such as "You're the Greatest Lover", "Trojan Horse", "Casanova" and "Ooh, Yes I Do" on the charts.
+Brard left Luv' in 1980 and went on to release a series of solo studio albums throughout the 1980s.
 The group reunited on several occasions.

 Since 1983, Brard has been active on television as a host/presenter.
-She hosted the Candid Camera-like TV programs such as De Bananasplit Show and Gaan met die Banaan as well as the 1985 edition of the San Remo Festival and the 2001 version of Big Brother.
+She hosted the Candid Camera-like TV programs such as De Bananasplit Show and Gaan met die Banaan as well as the 1985 edition of the Sanremo Music Festival and the 2001 version of Big Brother.
 Inspired by the success of The Osbournes, she appeared in reality television shows that featured her life, the most popular being Patty's Posse (2003–2004).
 Her participation in the ice skating competition Sterren Dansen Op Het IJs (2007) and the celebrity diving competition Sterren Springen Op Zaterdag (also known as Celebrity Splash!) were highly covered events.
-Since 2007, she has been a showbiz expert on the entertainment news program Shownieuws on SBS 6.
-Brard was also involved in other shows on the same channel including De Nieuwe Uri Geller ("The new Uri Geller"), Wie Ben Ik? ("Who Am I?"), K2 zoekt K3, Bonje Met De Buren ("Trouble With Neighbours") and the Dutch version of Dancing On Ice.
+Since 2007, she has been a showbiz expert on the entertainment news program Shownieuws on SBS6.
+Brard was also involved in other shows on the same channel including De Nieuwe Uri Geller ("The new Uri Geller"), Wie Ben Ik? ("Who Am I?"), K2 zoekt K3, Bonje Met De Buren ("Trouble With Neighbours").

 In 2009, 2013, 2015 and 2019, she signed exclusive deals with SBS Broadcasting B.V. (taken over by Talpa Network in 2011).
+Currently, she is working as a freelance TV host.

+Since February 2020, Patty Brard has launched collections of household items, jewellery and skincare lines in association with Kruidvat shops in the Netherlands.

+Early life

+Petula Louise Brard was born on March 25, 1955, in Sorong, Dutch New Guinea (now West Papua, Indonesia).
+She is of Indo (Dutch-Indonesian) descent, with some distant French and German heritage.
+The family moved to the Netherlands when Brard was eleven years old, settling in Rijswijk.